Wrockwardine Wood

-Wrockwardine Wood (pronounced "Rock-war-dine") was originally a detached piece of woodland, then a township, formerly belonging to the manor and parish of Wrockwardine.
-Wrockwardine is located approximately 7 miles west from Wrockwardine Wood.

-Wrockwardine Wood is located in north east Telford in Shropshire and is bordered by Donnington, St Georges, Trench, The Nabb and Oakengates.
-The local government parish of Wrockwardine Wood and Trench comprises most of the Church of England parish of Wrockwardine Wood.
+Wrockwardine Wood (pronounced "Rock-war-dine") is a village in the Telford and Wrekin borough in Shropshire, England and is bordered by Donnington, St Georges, Trench, The Nabb and Oakengates.
 In the eighteenth century industrial revolution Wrockwardine Wood was inhabited by coal and iron mine workers and their families.
-So many people had become Primitive Methodists that the Church of England set up a new parish in 1833 and built a very attractive red brick church (Holy Trinity).
-The 2 Methodist chapels recently closed, being replaced by Oakengates United Church (Methodist and United Reformed Church.)
+So many people had become Primitive Methodists that the Church of England set up a new parish in 1833 and built the red brick Holy Trinity church, which is grade II listed.

+Local government

-Wrockwardine Wood & Trench Parish Council has a Labour Party majority.
+Wrockwardine Wood forms part of Wrockwardine Wood and Trench civil parish and comes under the governance of Wrockwardine Wood & Trench Parish Council and Telford and Wrekin Council.

+Wrockwardine Wood was a detached part of the manor and parish of Wrockwardine until becoming a separate civil parish in 1884.
+Wrockwardine Wood civil parish was abolished in 1934, when it was absorbed into Oakengates parish.

 The Snake

 "The Snake" is a small woodland area in Wrockwardine Wood.
 It was also known as the Cinder Hill for many years.
 It consists of one main lake and many small swamps along with a large field and many pathways connecting Wrockwardine Wood to Donnington.

 The route of the Donnington Canal ran through the southern section of the area, and there was also a Tin Chapel (the "dissident Methodist" Central Hall) that sat on top of one of the many "hills", but was dismantled during the 1980s.